Iconic landmarks: as you've never seen them before

 Street art adds ‘marks’ to urban landscapes.
 Street artworks, though not always officially sanctioned often become iconic landmarks, too.

 In 2008, six internationally acclaimed street artist were invited to create works for the walls of Tate Modern and the streets around the gallery.
-Watch this video to find out more about their ideas and work:

 In November 2015 street art collective Drips And Runs were challenged by Tate Collective London to produce a collaborative mural (in only 3 hours!) inspired by their experience of The World Goes Pop at Tate Modern.
 Find out what happened.